-Using the DYNED-Atlas of eddies in the Mediterranean sea, a Lagrangian convergence method is defined, and its application to anticyclone tracking from 2000 to 2018 allowed to spot persistent anticyclone convergence over the Eratosthenes seamount from a specific attraction basin in the southeastern Levantine.
-The distinction of mean eddying activity regions enabled to quantify anticyclone exchanges in this part of the basin, and revealed that most anticyclones merging enables to quantify anticyclone transfers between sub-regions of the Southeastern LB.
-At the position of a known area of anticyclone accumulation, it reveals the existence of anticyclone convergence toward the Eratosthenes seamount were actually formed in a nearby area

-- 695 westwards or more remotely southeastwards near the coast offshore Tel-Aviv.
-The attraction basin defined appears to be almost impermeable for anticyclone drift.
-Statistical analysis of the dynamical parameters of these anticyclones shows that the Eratosthenes attractors are larger (over 40km in radius) and live very long (more than 1 in a structure we named Eratosthenes anticyclone attractor.
-This attractor proves not to be a single fixed anticyclone but being constituted by the succession of long-lived anticyclones sharing dynamical characteristics, distinct from neighbouring eddies: longer lifetime - more than a - 700 year and up to 3).
-In situ oceanographic profiles colocalization also revealed that contrary to most neighboring eddies they have a strong subsurface structure, with associated temperature and salinity anomalies always extremely marked and deep, depth of maximal depth anomaly being 4 years - and a maximal speed radius above 40 km - more than three times the internal deformation radius.
+Using the DYNED-Atlas of eddies in the Mediterranean sea, a Lagrangian convergence method is defined, and its application 465 to anticyclone tracking from 2000 to 2018 enables to quantify anticyclone transfers between sub-regions of the Southeastern LB.
+At the position of a known area of anticyclone accumulation, it reveals the existence of anticyclone convergence toward the Eratosthenes seamount in a structure we named Eratosthenes anticyclone attractor.
+This attractor proves not to be a single fixed anticyclone but being constituted by the succession of long-lived anticyclones sharing dynamical characteristics, distinct from neighbouring eddies: longer lifetime - more than a year and up to 4 years - and a maximal speed radius above 40 km - more 470 than three times the internal deformation radius.
 Lagrangian eddy tracking also showed that the convergence towards the EAA is geographically bounded to a clear attraction basin.
-Anticyclones drift towards the Eratosthenes seamount after detaching from the current along the - 705 Levantine coast or being formed westward in the region we named "Herodotus".
+Anticyclones drift towards the Eratosthenes seamount after detaching from the current along the Levantine coast or being formed westward in the region we named "Herodotus".
 Formation of anticyclones with short lifetime quickly merging with EAA are spotted in the regions called "Tel-Aviv" and "Haifa".
 An effective barrier for anticyclones is then found between the Eratosthenes and Mersa-Matruh regions.
 In situ vertical profiles are colocalized with eddies and climatological backgrounds are computed using the DYNED-Atlas method, allowing to estimate the eddy-induced physical property signatures.
-The anomalies induced by the anticyclones constituting the EAA are found to be extremely deep, with - 710 depths of maximal density anomaly always at or below 200 mand, reaching some years 450 m, but also-with pronounced interannual variability.
+The anomalies induced by the anticyclones constituting the EAA are found to be extremely deep, with depths of maximal density anomaly always at or below 200 m, reaching some years 450 m, but with pronounced interannual variability.
 Annual averages of temperature anomaly are found to be always equal or greater than +1°C at 300 m, revealing a large heat storage capacity of the anticyclone.

-Author contributions.
+480 Author contributions.
 A. Barboni did the main analysis and wrote the manuscript; A. Lazar supervised the study and provided the glider data; A. Stegner supervised the study; E. Moschos analyzed SST data and produced Fig. 9.
 All authors contributed to finalize the manuscript.

-715 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.